-- Store your hearing aids in a safe place like the top drawer of a dressing table or a locked cupboard.
-If you live in a humid environment, a dehumidifier or drying case is recommended.
+- Store your hearing aids in a safe place, like the top drawer of a dressing table or a locked cupboard, when not in use.
+A dehumidifier or drying case is a good idea if you live in a humid environment.

 - Keep your hearing aids out of direct sunlight for long periods and avoid leaving them in a hot car in the summertime.
 Excess heat can damage sensitive components.

 Keeping your ears clean is essential to caring for your hearing aids.